HODIE (Roman Calendar): ante diem tertium decimum Kalendas Iunias.

 ANIMAL PROVERBS: Today's animal proverb is Ulula cum lupis, cum quibus esse cupis (English: Howl with the wolves if you want to be one of them).

-GREEK PROVERBS: Today's proverb is Μὴ πῦρ ἐπὶ πῦρ (English: Don't add fire to fire).
+GREEK PROVERBS: Today's proverb is Μὴ πῦρ ἐπὶ πῦρ (English: Don't add fire to the fire).

-BREVISSIMA: The distich poster for today is Virtus Immortalis.
+BREVISSIMA: The distich poster for today is Via Mortis.
 Click here for a full-sized view.
+I'm sharing these with English translations at Google+ now too.

 And here are today's proverbial LOLcats:

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Quercus et Iuppiter, a story of trees that are their own worst enemy (this fable has a vocabulary list).
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Castor et Venator, the story of the beaver's self-sacrifice (this fable has a vocabulary list).